Technical Design – Manufacturing

 The candidate:

-- can plan and carry out projects independently or as part of a group, in accordance with regulations and standards for sustainable and user-friendly product solutions.
+- can plan and carry out engineering projects independently and in collaboration with others, in accordance with ethical standards and relevant regulations and standards for sustainable and user-friendly product solutions.

 | Course code | Course name | Semester | Weeks | Hours | Credits |